logo for pulau-pangkor.com

 Full grown monitor lizards or biawak in the middle of Penang

 Biawaks are the slightly smaller cousins of the more well known Komodo Dragon living in Indonesia (Rincon and Komodo islands).
 The biawaks are by no means as aggressive as the Komodo Dragon.
-Usually they are running harder then you can chase them.
+Usually they are running faster away from you than you can chase them.

 The biawaks are exceptional good swimmers.
-Biawaks are very curious and not much afraid as long as you don't move much.
-Fully grown biawaks can be as big as two and a half meter.
-This is at last the seize I have seen here at a plantation when cycled through.
-When going around you will find many dead on the roads.
-In some cities, like Sitiawan, you can even eat biawak meat.
-It's good and tasty.
-If you go to Teluk Senangin, and stay for awhile at the beach there, it's most likely you will see huge biawaks coming out of the sea with prey.
+They are very curious and not much afraid as long as you don't move much.
+Fully grown monitor lizard can be as big as two and a half meter.
+This is at last the size I have seen here at a plantation when cycled through.

 Lizard